 You have a road that diverges in the wood, and there are two ways to go.
 Only one way leads to being a genius.
 I’m here to tell you that the road that leads to your child being a genius isn’t the road where you stop them from using their own genius trait of curiosity or any of the other 23.

 We all begin this life as a genius.
 We are whiteboards.
 On us are written the 24 genius characteristics.
-But unfortunately, those 24 characteristics aren’t written in permanent marking pen.
-They are written in dry-erase pen.
+But unfortunately, those 24 characteristics aren’t recorded with a permanent marking pen.
+They are inscribed using a dry-erase marker.
+They can be erased.

 As I said, we have found the enemy and he is us.
 How many kids have been discouraged from traveling down the road less traveled by?